fcador/PandoraToolKit/Readme.md

 About Pandora Toolkit
 -----
-Pandora is a toolkit to help making basic modal boxes to display infos, cookie consent or videos.
+Pandora is a toolkit to help making basic modal boxes to display infos, to ask user for cookie consent or to display videos.

+Pandora Consent will show after the loading of the DOM the different cookies you are asking user to consent.
+You can let the user choose between refuse, accept all, or accept selected ones.
+After submit, Pandora Consent will automatically treat the form and add the cookies who need to be registered.

+Pandora Info will show a modal of information with only one button to close the modal.

+Pandora Display will show a modal containing an iframe adapted to your video.

 Dependencies
 -----